The interactions you get into throughout the day can leave your mind numb.

 This article hopes to present things to remember when ending conversations in memorable ways.

 Summarize What You’ve Heard in a Positive Light

 “I’ll be sure to remember what you said about ____, it opened up my eyes to that possibility.”

 Summarizing what you’ve heard from the people you’re in conversation with also serves to give meaning to the conversation.
-Rather than jumping from topic to topic and ending the dialogue without summary, you’ll do the job of structuring the contents of your talk.
-It will make the conversation easier to remember in their mind as they’ll be saved the work of organizing its contents.
+Rather than jumping from topic to topic and ending the dialogue without a summary, you’ll do the job of organizing the contents of your talk.
+It will make the conversation easier to remember as they’ll be saved the work of organizing its contents.

 Ask About Future Plans

 After you’ve summarized the points of the conversation in a positive light, you should use that information to help yourself in asking about future plans.
 Asking the people you’re talking to about their future plans once again plays to building up their feeling of importance.

 It allows them to present their visions, dreams, as well as their more down to earth ideas.
 They will feel authentically listened to, as talking about our goals and visions for the future is a rather personal endeavor.

 It’ll serve to guide you out of a perhaps mundane topic of conversation, to one which is not bound by reality quite yet.

 Even if the contents of the conversation were negative by nature, future plans can always be steered to sound positive.